High school seniors forced to face reality of missing out on last year

 Prom.
 Senior skip day.
 Senior lock-in.
 This was some of these students' last chance to participate in an organized sport or school activity.
 Now, it might all just be done.

-Molly Handford is another Pattonville senior who is also a member of the drill team.
+Molly Hanford is another Pattonville senior who is also a member of the drill team.

 "All of a sudden it’s this big bomb that’s been dropped on us, and we’re not going to school for the rest of the week, and who knows when we’re coming back or if we will come back," she said.